 Lifting With The Pepin Adjustable Dumbbells

 There are a lot of things we were impressed by in training with the Pepin Adjustable Dumbbells.

-First off, the range of weight is one of the biggest bonuses because you have the option of going all the way up to 120LB or down as far as 5 lb.
-So, whether you’re just getting started with your home gym and you’ve never lifted a dumbbell in your life, or you’ve trained for sometime, this set should be adequate for most anyone’s needs…unless you row heavier or press dumbbells heavier than 120 LB on the regular.
+First off, the amount of weight you can put on these dumbbells is one of the biggest bonuses because you have the option of going all the way up to 120 pounds or down as low as 5 pounds.
+So, whether you’re just getting started with your home gym and you’ve never lifted a dumbbell in your life, or you’ve trained for some time, this set should be adequate for most anyone’s needs…unless you row or press or squat with dumbbells heavier than 120 pounds on the regular.

-The time it takes to adjust the weight is one of the most important things to think about when buying a set of adjustable dumbbells.
+The time it takes to adjust the weight is one of the most important things to think about when buying a set of adjustable weights.
 If I’m in the middle of a workout, I don’t want to spend half an hour messing around with fiddly mechanisms while I set up for my next set.
 The good news is, thanks to a simple mechanism, adjusting between weight increments isn’t too laborious.

 It’s not as quick as Powerblocks or Ironmasters, but it’s also not awful.

 I would not suggest these for super sets as they take too long for that purpose, but for most, it should be fine.